Obstetrics Services Expand with New Mother & Baby Unit

-Under the leadership of Thomas Beatty, MD, Chair of Obstetrics and Gynecology, Newton-Wellesley Hospital’s Maternity Program—
+Under the leadership of Thomas Beatty, MD, Chair of Obstetrics and Gynecology, Newton-Wellesley Hospital’s Obstetrics Program—

 in collaboration with Brigham & Women’s Hospital—